anchpop/wise_mans_haskell/book.md

 # Preface

 !newthought(I'm Andre Popovitch).
-This is my book on learning Haskell, an excellent functional programming language.It's not finished yet but hopefully it will be soon - it should be useful already.
+This is my book on learning Haskell, an excellent functional programming language.
+It's not finished yet but hopefully, it will be soon - it should be useful already.
 I assume some programming knowledge, but nothing too in depth.
 If you've played with Python or Javascript and know how to open a command prompt/terminal, that'll be plenty.

 **What to do if you see a typo**: @likliklik in the [Functional Programming Discord](https://discord.gg/cUEkjJ), [email me](mailto:haskell@andrepopovitch.com), or leave an issue on [the GitHub](https://github.com/anchpop/wise_mans_haskell).

 !newthought(I wrote) this book because all the other good Haskell tutorials either cost money or were too verbose.
 That's surprising, considering GHC (the most popular Haskell compiler) has been around since 1992.
-Hopefully this will be better than ones that came before it, too.
+Hopefully, this will be better than ones that came before it, too.

 This book is heavily inspired by [Learn You A Haskell](http://learnyouahaskell.com/) by Miran Lipovača, [Haskell Programming From First Principles](http://haskellbook.com/) by Christopher Allen Julie Moronuki,